 To add the action to the project template: Click OK.

-The report won't run when you click OK: To get the report automatically in an ongoing project: Create a project from this project template, and start working on it.
+The report won't run when you click OK: To get the analysis report automatically in an ongoing project: Create a project from this project template, and start working on it.
 Check the Reports or the Overview / Reports section for the new reports.

 To return to the Edit project template window, and not add an action to the project template: Click Cancel.